Rental Insurance in BC — Landlord, Tenant & Strata

 Frequently Asked Questions

-Not by law.
-But you can make it a required material term of the tenancy agreement if it is set before signing.
-Most experienced property managers do exactly this.
+Not by law under the Residential Tenancy Act.
+But you can make it a required material term of the tenancy agreement if it is written in before the tenant signs.
+Most experienced property managers in BC do exactly this.

 Maybe — but only if you disclosed the rental use to your insurer.
 Undisclosed rental activity can void your entire policy, not just the rental portion.
-Confirm with your broker in writing.
+Call your broker and confirm this in writing before you place any tenant.

-It replaces your rental income if the unit becomes uninhabitable due to an insured event (fire, flood, major repair).
+It replaces your rental income if the unit becomes uninhabitable due to an insured event such as fire, flood, or major repair.
 Also called "fair rental value."
-Confirm it is on your policy and check the coverage period (typically 12 months).
+Confirm it is on your policy, and check the coverage period — typically 12 months.
+Some policies require it to be added as a separate endorsement.

-Annually — at minimum.
-Strata deductibles can change dramatically after a building's claim history is updated.
-Request the certificate every year and compare it to your policy.
+Every year, at minimum.
+Strata deductibles — especially for water damage — can change significantly after a building updates its claim history or after renewal.
+Request the certificate annually and compare it to your own policy limit.

-Upgrades inside a condo unit beyond what the developer installed — upgraded flooring, custom cabinets, new countertops.
-The strata policy typically does not cover these.
-You must insure them on your own landlord policy.
+Upgrades inside a condo unit beyond what the developer originally installed — new flooring, custom cabinets, upgraded countertops.
+The strata corporation's policy covers original fixtures only.
+You must insure betterments on your own landlord policy.

 Yes.
-If tenant insurance is a material term of the agreement, require a certificate or declaration page before handing over keys.
-Ask to be listed as an "Interested Party" so you get notice if the policy is cancelled.
+If tenant insurance is a material term of the agreement, require a certificate of insurance or declaration page before handing over keys.
+Ask to be listed as an "Interested Party" so you receive automatic notice if the policy is ever cancelled.

 Yes.
-Standard landlord policies usually exclude short-term rental use.
-You need specialized short-term rental coverage.
-Operating without it and filing a claim will likely result in denial.
+Standard landlord policies almost always exclude short-term rental use.
+You need specialized short-term rental coverage before listing the property.
+Operating without it and then filing a claim will almost certainly be denied.

-The tenant's policy — through Additional Living Expenses (ALE) coverage.
+The tenant's own policy — through Additional Living Expenses (ALE) coverage.
 Your landlord policy does not cover the tenant's temporary housing.
-This is one of the strongest reasons to require tenant insurance.
+This is one of the strongest practical reasons to require tenant insurance as a material term of the agreement.